AlibabaCloudDocs/ros/intl.en-US/Template/Template syntax/Functions.md

 Examples

-In the following example, the WebServer instance executes UserData and returns a JSON string, and the WebServer2 instance then obtains the corresponding key value from the string.
+In the following example, the WebServer instance executes UserData and a JSON string is returned.
+Then, the WebServer2 instance obtains the corresponding key value from the string.

 ```
 {